lakenen/vortext/Readme.md

 # Vortext

-Vortext is a bit of JavaScript that transforms text when you mouse over.
-It depends on jQuery, so I think I'll jQuery plugin-itize it eventually, when I'm feeling unlazy.
+Vortext is a jQuery plugin that transforms text when you mouse over!

 [Demo](http://lakenen.com/vortext)

 ## How to use

-Include jQuery (I think 1.4+), and vortext.js in your page.
+Include jQuery (I think 1.4+), and jquery.vortext.js in your page.

 ```html
 <div id="example">